10/29/23, Sunday: co-headline with Friction Farm and Eric Phelps (3:00 matinee)

 • Questions?
 Drop us a line at stage33@stage33live.com or text/voicemail 802-289-0148.
 (Text is generally better.
 Protip: We don’t have actual staff to answer the phone.)

-Stage 33 Live gratefully acknowledges the help of so many individuals without whom none of this would be happening, and institutional support this season from The Island Corporation, the Vermont Arts Council, the Bellows Falls Opera House, the Rockingham Arts & Museum Project, and WOOL-FM that helped fund improvements and maintenance, and generally smooth out a lot of the rough edges.
+Stage 33 Live gratefully acknowledges the help of so many individuals without whom none of this would be able to happen, and institutional support this season from The Island Corporation, the Vermont Arts Council, Guilford Sound, WOOL-FM, the Rockingham Arts & Museum Project, and Chroma Technologies to help fund improvements and maintenance, and generally smooth out a lot of the rough edges.
 Stage 33 Live is a 501(c)3 nonprofit organization, and all donations are deductible to the fullest extent.
 Volunteers run the thing from stem to stern.

 # # #